 Northwestern Mutual offers the widest selection of life insurance policies in general among all the companies we reviewed.
-The company's policy options include three categories of universal life (UL) insurance: Single Premium Universal Life, Custom Universal Life, and Variable Universal Life.
+The company's policy options include two categories of universal life (UL) insurance: Single Premium Universal Life and Custom Universal Life.

 Among the advantages in the Northwestern Mutual plans, customers can grow cash values tax-deferred, choose varying premium payment schedules, and adjust the death benefit.
 Riders are also available for Northwestern Mutual policies, but they vary depending on the plan you select and state you are in.